Visiting Libya in 2021: my 195th and last Country in the World!

 Kaliningrad in Russia – In the Shadow of Konigsberg

 Once a very important city in the Prussian empire and now an integral part of Russia, this little enclave to the baltic sea hold its share of history.
 Its strategic location between the Curonian spit was seen by several empires to be a must keep area, which explains why it is awkwardly separated from the Russian Mainland.
 A lot of Kaliningrad was lost during world war 2, which is sad because It was once considered one of Europe’s most beautiful cities.
 Even St-Petersburg is said to be built on the bases of Kaliningrad.
-The Missing Piece of the Baltic States It’s no secret that I consider the 3 Baltic States as one of my favorite parts of th world.
-And this is probably why Kaliningrad was so high on my list, as it shares the same attributes as its neighbors.
-With the Curonian spit north […]
+In This Article…1 The Missing Piece of the Baltic States2 Best 2 Days Itinerary for Kaliningrad3 Top 10 Things to do in Kaliningrad4 Top Rated and Recommended Cafes in Kaliningrad5 Top Rated and Recommended Restaurants in Kaliningrad6 Kaliningrad In Pictures7 Pin to Pinterest The Missing Piece of the Baltic States It’s no secret that I consider the 3 Baltic States as one of my favorite parts of th world.
+And this is probably […]

 Read More...